SimeonSavov/ProgrammingAdvanced_QA/README.md

 The fourth task presents an animal hierarchy for a zoo, emphasizing inheritance by structuring classes for different types of animals, including mammals (`Bear`, `Gorilla`), reptiles (`Lizard`, `Snake`), and base classes (`Animal`, `Mammal`, `Reptile`).
 This hierarchy allows for organized representation and management of zoo inhabitants.

 In this section, developers gain practical experience in applying encapsulation and inheritance, two key pillars of Object-Oriented Programming.
 The tasks provide hands-on insights into creating structured, reusable, and maintainable code, essential for building robust software solutions.

+## About the Fourteenth Section - OOP: Abstraction and Polymorphism (Lesson 14)

+The fourteenth section of the "Programming Advanced for QA" course continues the exploration of Object-Oriented Programming (OOP) principles, focusing on abstraction and polymorphism in C#.
+Here's a comprehensive overview of the tasks and key concepts covered:

+**Task 1 - Abstracting Animal Behavior**

+Task 1 introduces abstraction by creating abstract classes and methods for animals.
+The Animal class serves as a base abstraction, and concrete implementations (Cat and Dog) showcase the power of abstraction in providing a common structure for diverse entities while allowing specific implementations.

+**Task 2 - Interface-based Car Abstraction**

+In Task 2, abstraction is achieved through interfaces.
+The ICar interface defines common properties and methods for cars, and concrete classes (Seat, Tesla) implement this interface.
+This task highlights the flexibility of abstraction through interfaces, enabling multiple inheritance and creating a unified contract for diverse classes.

+**Task 3 - Polymorphic Hero Casting**

+Task 3 explores polymorphism by creating a hierarchy of heroes with different abilities.
+The IHero interface and base class (BaseHero) demonstrate polymorphic behavior as derived classes (Druid, Paladin, Rogue, Warrior) override methods.
+This showcases the power of polymorphism in simplifying code and accommodating diverse functionalities within a common structure.

+**Task 4 - Drawing Shapes with Polymorphism**

+The fourth task focuses on polymorphic behavior in the context of drawing shapes.
+The IDrawable interface defines a common drawing method, and classes (Circle, Rectangle) implement this interface.
+This demonstrates how polymorphism simplifies code maintenance and extension by providing a consistent way to interact with different shapes.

+In this section, I gain hands-on experience in applying abstraction and polymorphism, essential concepts in Object-Oriented Programming.
+The tasks emphasize my creation of flexible, extensible, and easy-to-maintain code, contributing to the development of robust software solutions.